Spain Explained

 If you are interested in finding out more details of a property on the Land Registry then there is some basic information that you will need to know about it:

-- The Land Registry Office and Registry Section (it gives you an option for finding out this information)
+• The Land Registry Office and Registry Section (it gives you an option for finding out this information).
+This section is optional if using the IDUFIR or Número de Finca.

 A professional is still important

 The Land Registry website helps when identifying potential properties.
-When moving towards serious consideration and the next steps, it’s advisable to involve a professional lawyer.
+When moving towards serious consideration and the next steps you may want to take, it’s advisable to involve a professional lawyer.

 Even in its translated version, some of the details provided on the Land Registry extract will be hard to interpret if you are not familiar with Spanish conveyancing.
-It is difficult to know what all the warning signs are that a property may have complications.
-After all, whether buying or selling your property, it is one of the biggest financial decisions you are ever likely to make so do make sure no stone is left unturned.
+It is difficult to know all of the warning signs that may show a property has some legal or financial complications.

 2 comments